namoamitabhapureland/bodhicitta/README.md

 A minimalist digital cultivation tool developed based on the teachings of the *Infinite Life Sutra*, *Avatamsaka Sutra*, and *Lotus Sutra*.

-This system assists modern practitioners to prepare for the pure Dharma realm of Amitabha’s Pure Land while living in the Saha World, fulfilling the vow that “all shall practice the virtues of Samantabhadra.”
+It aims to assist modern practitioners in the Sahā World through clear digital rituals, employing the skillful means of "borrowing the conventional to cultivate the true" to map daily practice merits onto the 52 stages of the Avatamsaka Bodhisattva Path.
+Through visualization, it previews the pure nature of the Pure Land, actualizing the "Collective Practice of Samantabhadra's Virtues."

 **[Enter the Dojo →]https://namoamitabhapureland.github.io/bodhicitta/index_en.html**